|

 I continued on to Cuthbert's Cave, where I took some photographs.

 Later I was told about the legend of 'the brownie' or 'dunnie'.
-A shapeshifting sprite that, according to legend, lives near Hazelrigg — less than two miles away from where I saw this animal.
+A shapeshifting sprite that, according to folklore, lives near Hazelrigg — less than two miles away from where I saw this animal.

 From Notes on the Folk-lore of the Northern Counties of England and the Borders by William Henderson and published in 1866:

-'I have lately heard, from a clerical friend, of a strange Northumbrian sprite, who had been entirely passed over in any accounts of Northern folk-lore to which I have had access.
+"I have lately heard, from a clerical friend, of a strange Northumbrian sprite, who had been entirely passed over in any accounts of Northern folk-lore to which I have had access.
 This sprite is called the Dunnie; he appears to be of the Brownie type, and is located at Haselrigg, in the parish of Chatton, in Northumberland.
 Like others of his race, he is much addicted to mischievous, troublesome tricks, such as the following, in which he frequently indulges.

-'When the midwife is wanted in a farmer's family, and the master goes out to saddle his horse that he may fetch her, the Dunnie will take its form.
-The false creature carries him safely, receives the midwife also on his back behind the farmer; but on their return, in the muddiest part of the road, he will suddenly vanish, and leave the unhappy pair floundering in the mud.'
+"When the midwife is wanted in a farmer's family, and the master goes out to saddle his horse that he may fetch her, the Dunnie will take its form.
+The false creature carries him safely, receives the midwife also on his back behind the farmer; but on their return, in the muddiest part of the road, he will suddenly vanish, and leave the unhappy pair floundering in the mud."